Marron William Fort: Death and legacy

 Fort died in Washington on September 18, 1961, and was buried in Arlington National Cemetery.
+He was survived by his wife Alice (nee Curtiss) and son Marron C. Fort.

 In 1973, MIT established a graduate fellowship in Fort's honor.
 The Fort Fellowship was awarded to "the most promising senior minority student who has been accepted for graduate study at M.I.T."